 Placement rates are calculated as the percent of verified completers from an institution placed in a district.
-Sample represents the total number of active Colorado public school teachers in December 2010 verified as completing the requirements for initial teacher licensure through a traditional teacher prep program at the listed IHE, completing the requirements for initial teacher licensure through a traditional teacher prep program at the listed IH.
-2004-2010.
+Sample represents the total number of active Colorado public school teachers in December 2010 verified as completing the requirements for initial teacher licensure through a traditional teacher prep program at the listed IHE, 2004-2010.